Stress in Sales: How to Deal With The Never-Ending Pressure

 If you don’t, get help from someone who does.

-Unless you’re in a hostile and competitive sales team, your teammates don’t want you to fail.
+Your teammates don't want you to fail unless you’re in a hostile and competitive sales team.
 So look at the numbers and find out who crushed it this quarter, then ask for their advice, guidance, or mentorship.

-If no one on your team is willing or able to help, reach out to your sales manager.
+If no one on your team can help, reach out to your sales manager.
 If they can’t help, find a successful salesperson outside your company.
-And if even that isn’t enough, there are countless resources online to troubleshoot whatever challenge you’re facing, such as:
+If even that isn’t enough, there are countless resources online to troubleshoot whatever challenge you’re facing, such as:

 Rest assured: Whatever sales hurdles you’re facing, someone else has already overcome them, and they’re probably more than happy to help you do the same.

-So if you’re not going to hit your quota this quarter, don’t panic.
+So if you don’t hit your quota this quarter, don’t panic.
 You know what to do: Identify the problem, own the problem, and fix the problem.

 Once you’ve taken full ownership and responsibility for something, there isn’t much room left for stress.
 That’s not to say you’ll eliminate it entirely, but that’s alright.
 Because remember: